alexkarezin/jabref-wiki/Minutes.md

 ## Next TelCo
+- [ ] Do we want to order JabRef gadgets, e.g., T-Shirts, mugs, stickers, etc.?
 - [ ] [Everything tagged with devcall](https://github.com/JabRef/jabref/labels/devcall)
 - [ ] [Issues targeted for next release](https://github.com/JabRef/jabref/milestones/v3.3)
 - [ ] [#496](https://github.com/JabRef/jabref/issues/496): Should the possibility to define more than one file-directory be added?